Fankouzu/solana-basic-ui/docs/SolanaValidatorDocumentation/cli/usage.md

     -u, --url <URL_OR_MONIKER>             URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
-    -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --limit <NUM>                      Display NUM recent epochs worth of stake history in text mode.
+    -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --limit <NUM>                      Display NUM recent epochs worth of stake history in bash mode.
 0 for all [default: 10]
         --output <FORMAT>                  Return information in specified output format [possible values: json, json- compact]